Bids for the 2003 Pan American Games: Guadalajara, Mexico

 In 1996, Mayor César Coll Carabias launched the first ever candidacy for Guadalajara to host the 2003 Pan American Games.
 Guadalajara had most of the sports venues necessary and a wealth of experience in organizing multi-sport events.
 Additionally, the then president of the Pan American Sports Organization Mario Vázquez Raña supported the city.
 In an effort to gain support for Guadalajara, Mexican delegates had offered to give about $51,000 to each of the 41 National Olympic Committees to be used for training programs for athletes.
-The Colombian delegation responded to this by accusing Mexico of beribery.
+The Colombian delegation responded to this by accusing Mexico of bribery.
 Guadalajara lost to Santo Domingo in the second round.

 Medellín, Colombia

-Medellín had boasted an excellent climate condition, as well as the fact that most of the facilities that would have been necessary already existed, but due the colombian internal drug owners conflicts,the security considerations were a major concern. the then General Rosso José Serrano attempted to alleviate concerns over safety in Medellín.
+Medellín had boasted an excellent climate condition, as well as the fact that most of the facilities that would have been necessary already existed, but due the colombian internal drug owners conflicts, the security considerations were a major concern. the then General Rosso José Serrano attempted to alleviate concerns over safety in Medellín.
 Medellín was eliminated was eliminated in the first round of voting.
-Keeping their promise to vote for Santo Domingo if they were eliminated in the first round,after the elimination,the colombian city make your campaign for Santo Domingo in the second.
+Keeping their promise to vote for Santo Domingo if they were eliminated in the first round, after the elimination, the colombian city make your campaign for Santo Domingo in the second.